Microchip-MPLAB-Harmony/audio_apps/apps/microphone_loopback/readme.md

 The codec driver and the application state machines are all updated through calls located in the SYS_Tasks function in the tasks.c file.

-When the applicationâ€™s state machine (APP_Tasks), contained in app.c, is given control it first gets a handle to a timer driver instance and sets up a periodic (alarm) callback.
+When the application’s state machine (APP_Tasks), contained in app.c, is given control it first gets a handle to a timer driver instance and sets up a periodic (alarm) callback.
 In the next state it gets a handle to the codec driver by calling the

 DRV_CODEC_Open function with a mode of DRV_IO_INTENT_WRITE and sets up the volume.
 The application state machine then registers an event handler APP_CODEC_BufferEventHandler as a callback with the codec driver (which in turn is called by the DMA driver).